 - Attach Installation Guide - Documentation instructing how to install and configure the extension on your Magento instance.

 Follow the same steps to upload a reference manual or installation guide.

-Before a shared package can be linked to an extension, it must be submitted and have the status Ready to Use.
+Important: Before a shared package can be linked to an extension, it must be submitted for review and receive the status Ready to Use.

 It might take a few minutes for your package to upload.
 You will receive email confirmation when the extension is submitted for Technical Review, and will be notified when the review is complete.

 If you have not submitted the Marketing Review, complete those steps to submission.

 Watch your email for feedback and updates for the Technical Review.